parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/eating-well.md

 - Softer food will be easier to eat
 - Thin fluids (like water) are more difficult to swallow than thicker ones, so in some cases Speech & Language Therapists recommend using a powder to thicken fluids.
 - Thicker soups, yoghurts or blended foods/fruits can also allow you to take in more fluid in a form that is easier to swallow.
-- Smaller meals may not be as nutritionally complete, so if you are having issues with gaining or maintaining weight please consult your GP or Parkinson’s specialist team.
+- Smaller meals may not be as nutritionally complete, so if you are having issues with gaining or maintaining weight, please consult your GP or Parkinson’s specialist team.

 ---

 ## Maintaining healthy weight
 It is important for everyone to maintain a healthy weight, as being overweight or underweight can affect your health.
 Changes in body weight can also affect how your body processes medication, so changes in weight may mean you need changes in medication dose.

-The **body mass index (BMI)** is a measure that uses your height and weight to work out if your weight is healthy.
-For most adults, a healthy BMI is in the 18.5–24.9 range.
+The body mass index (BMI) is a measure that uses your height and weight to work out if your weight is healthy.
+For most adults, a healthy BMI is in the 18.5-24.9 range.
+A BMI below

-- A BMI below 18.5 is classed in the underweight range
-- A BMI between 25–29.9 is classed in the overweight range
-- A BMI of ≥30 is classed in the obese range
+18.5 is classed in the underweight range; a BMI between 25-29.9 is classed in the overweight range; and a BMI of >=30 is classed in the obese range.
 Having a BMI outside of the ‘healthy’ range can have a negative impact on your health and should be discussed with your GP.

----

 ### Underweight
 Weight loss is not part of normal ageing.
-Weight loss can be a sign of an underlying condition and may require investigation, but can also be due to Parkinson’s for a range of reasons.

-_To find out more about weight loss and what you could do about it, see our Weight & Appetite Loss page._
+Weight loss can be a sign of an underlying condition and may require investigation but can also be due to Parkinson’s for a range of reasons.
+To find out more about weight loss and what you could do about it, see our <a href="/learn/managing-symptoms/weight" class="internal-link">_Weight_</a> page.

 If you have lost a significant amount of weight without trying, then you should see your GP or Parkinson’s specialist team.

-**What is a significant amount of weight loss?**
+### What is a significant amount of weight loss?
 - Approximately 3kg / 7lb or clothes no longer fitting over 6–12 months is significant, though it depends on your starting weight.
 - 5% weight loss or more over 3–6 months is considered significant